Koha-Community/kohadocs/source/reports.rst

     official end of the year statistics.

-Using the form provided, choose which value you would like to appear in the Column and which will appear in the Row.
+Using the form provided, choose which value you would like to appear in the column and which will appear in the row.

 |image902|